konrads/orderbook-aggregator/README.md

 [![build](../../workflows/build/badge.svg)](../../actions/workflows/build.yml)

-The Orderbook aggregation service is a Rust-based project that subscribes to different exchange feeds for specific symbol(s), consolidates into a single Orderbook and publishes via gRPC.
+The Orderbook aggregation service is a Rust-based project that subscribes to multiple exchange Orderbook feeds, consolidate them and publishes via gRPC.

 ## Initial investigation

-To support Binance and Bitstamp exchanges, `wscat` was used to query interactions, responses and streamed data.
-This provided blueprints for [src/types.rs](src/types.rs).
+In order to support Binance and Bitstamp exchanges, `wscat` was used to query interactions, responses and streamed data.
+This provided blueprint for [src/types.rs](src/types.rs).

 Binance